 Recovery After Tooth Extraction

-Recovery from tooth extraction varies depending on the complexity of the procedure and your individual healing characteristics.
+Recovery from tooth extraction varies depending on the complexity of the procedure and your individual healing.
 Simple extractions typically involve minimal discomfort and quick recovery, while surgical extractions may require several days of rest and careful attention to post-operative instructions.

 Common post-extraction experiences include mild bleeding, swelling, and discomfort at the extraction site.
 These symptoms typically peak within the first 24 to 48 hours and gradually improve over the following days.
 Prescribed pain medications and anti-inflammatory drugs effectively manage discomfort during healing.

-Proper care during recovery significantly impacts healing outcomes.
+Proper care during recovery significantly impacts your healing outcomes.
 Important guidelines include:

 Most patients return to normal activities within a few days, though complete healing of the extraction site takes several weeks.
 Follow-up appointments allow your surgeon to monitor healing and address any concerns during your recovery.